Caramel-Topped Sweet Rolls Recipe

 I must confess I have a weakness for caramel, whether it be as a candy, or in the form of a sticky caramel sauce.
-I wanted to combine caramel with another favorite of mine—sweet rolls—and set about creating in the kitchen.
+I had been wanting to try to combine caramel with another favorite of mine—sweet rolls—and so I went into the kitchen to start experimenting.
 The result is this recipe: rolls filled with brown sugar and warm spices, and smothered with a squidgy caramel topping.
 I hope you enjoy them as much as my family has!

 For the bread dough:

 - 1 tablespoon active dry yeast

 - 1 teaspoon salt